TOAR Assessment Report: Papers published so far

-TOAR is now available for open comments from February 15 through the end of 2017, with the papers posted to the website as they become available.
+Prior to peer-review all TOAR papers will be available for a 30-day Open Comment period, with the papers posted to this website as they become available.
 Please visit the Open Comments webpage for additional information.

 Tropospheric ozone is a greenhouse gas and pollutant detrimental to human health and crop and ecosystem productivity.
 Since 1990 a large portion of the anthropogenic emissions that react in the atmosphere to produce ozone have shifted from North America and Europe to Asia.
 This rapid shift, coupled with limited ozone monitoring in developing nations, has left scientists unable to answer the most basic questions: Which regions of the world have the greatest human and plant exposure to ozone pollution?
 Is ozone continuing to decline in nations with strong emission controls?
 To what extent is ozone increasing in the developing world?
 How can the atmospheric sciences community facilitate access to the ozone metrics necessary for quantifying ozone’s impact on human health and crop/ecosystem productivity?
 TOAR is designed to answer these questions through the development of an assessment report based on expert opinion and analysis, and the generation of a range of ozone metrics at hundreds of sites around the world.